fischuu/Pipeline-Holoruminant-Meta/README.md

 and rerun the script (`bash createSampleSheet.sh`).
 Then the sample.tsv should be created successfully.
 (The additional fastq part in the renaming is added to avoid confusions with other potential '_1' parts in the fie name) In case you have several lanes for samples, you can concatenate them prior to creating the samples.tsv script with the script `concatenateFiles.sh`which is in the pipeline folder `workflow/scripts`.
 Currently, you would need to run the script inside the same folder where the fastq files are located.

+## config/escalation.yaml

+In the escalation.yaml file are the different rules and their order of esclation.
+In case a rule fails, the slurm executor resubmits the rule with the next set defined in this file.
+In case that you cannot use the slurm exeutor you need to check if resubmission is possible with your choice of executor.
+If this is not possible, you can shorten here the entries to single resource sets.

 # Usage
 The pipeline can run the entire workflow at once.
 However, normally it is recommended to run different modules from the pipeline separated to get better control over the results and also to be able to react quicker to possible errors.